 Night out in North Beach/Telegraph Hill

-The end of your first out of 3 days in San Francisco may be coming to an end, but the night is still young.
+The end of your first out of 3 days in San Francisco itinerary may be coming to an end, but the night is still young.
 Whether you’re looking for a raucous or more chill night out, the North Beach/Telegraph Hill area has a little something for everyone.

 North Beach is a place that changes drastically once the sun sets.
 It’s where you’ll find San Francisco’s red light district alongside upscale Italian eateries, and its busy streets bring locals and tourists in droves to enjoy the many good bars and foodie spots in the district.